-The fair value of contract for differences ('CFDs') is calculated as being the net difference between the price of the underlying equity securities at the time the contracts are opened and the quoted closing prices at each valuation date.
+The fair value of Contract for differences (CFDs) is calculated as being the net difference between the price of the underlying equity securities at the time the contracts are opened and the quoted closing price at each valuation date.

-The fair value of forward foreign exchange contracts is calculated by reference to forward exchange rates at the reporting date for contracts with similar profiles.
+The fair value of forward foreign exchange contracts is calculated by reference to current forward exchange rates at the reporting date for contracts with similar profiles.